 Meeting the need

 The development of a standalone environmental sciences building is a prime example of how STEM facilities must be built to meet the changing demands of academics.
-The Virginia Wesleyan College Greer Environmental Sciences Center in Virginia Beach is a modern, 40,000-square-foot facility that serves as a cornerstone to the university’s environmental sciences program.
+The Virginia Wesleyan University Greer Environmental Sciences Center in Virginia Beach is a modern, 40,000-square-foot facility that serves as a cornerstone to the university’s environmental sciences program.

+VMDO Architects designed The Greer Environmental Sciences Center as a testament to both the environment and education.
 The center is constructed to spur collaboration across a mix of settings, featuring sophisticated indoor and outdoor learning spaces that embody “science on display” and promote hands-on experiences, interactive learning among teams, and interdisciplinary research in STEM fields.

 The structure is organized thematically around the earth’s four spheres – atmosphere, hydrosphere, lithosphere, and biosphere, so those who flow throughout the building will do so in a manner consistent with the ways of nature.
 The facility contains seven customized laboratory spaces for various disciplines: chemistry, biology, oceanography, hydrology, marine and earth sciences as well as Geospatial Information Systems (GIS).